Does Mole Removal Leave A Scar

 Mole Location

 Moles located on areas of the body that are more prone to movement will scar less optimally.
-For example, neck, chest, shoulders, and back are locations that tend to scar after mole removal.
+For example, the neck, chest, shoulders, and back are locations that tend to scar poorly.
 Movement of skin around the scar tends to activate scar tissue and make it more visible.

 Process You Choose